hbowie/clubplanner/docs/index.md

 :    The amount of money we have planned to receive for the event.
 For this and the following dollar amount fields, multiple dollar figures may be interspersed with descriptive words. $20 x 40 will result in a planned income of $800.00, for example.

 Actual Income
 :    Our actual income for the event.
+Note that each '+' or '-' sign will signal the start of a new transaction for the Financial Register export file.
+Keywords 'on', 'for', 'to', 'from', 'via', 'Ck', '#' and 'DC' will be used to break each transaction down into its appropriate fields.

 Planned Expense
 :    The amount of money we have planned/budgeted to be spent on the event.

 Actual Expense
 :    Our actual expenses for the event.
+See the description of Actual Income for a description of how the field will be interpreted for extraction into the financial register.

 Over/Under
 :    The difference between our actuals and our planned income or expense.